nova-labs/meetup2apricot/docs/user-manual/configuration.rst

 * ``count``: Collect only the number of guests.
 * ``contact``: Collect contact information for each guest.
 * ``full``: Collect full registration information for each guest.

-If no restriction matches an event, meetup2apricot creates an event registration type with the defaults shown in :numref:`Table %s <default_restriction_values>`.

 Event Tags
 ----------